BEFORE THE DECISION

 Should a hurricane (or natural disaster) threaten the Ocean City area, an evacuation order may be issued.
 An evacuation order is a protective action whereby citizens are moved from a place of danger to a place of relative safety when a disaster is a threat to life, and/or the property of our residents and visitors in Ocean City.

-When it comes to hurricanes, the Town of Ocean City follow’s the state’s hurricane evacuation plan.
-The evacuation zones were a result of the Maryland Hurricane Evacuation Study which identified 3 large areas in Maryland subject to tidal flooding.
+When it comes to hurricanes, the Town of Ocean City follows the state’s hurricane evacuation plan.
+The evacuation zones are a result of the Maryland Hurricane Evacuation Study which identified 3 large areas in Maryland subject to tidal flooding.
 The State’s evacuation plan aims to bring awareness of the evacuation zones to the forefront of Marylanders’ summer plans and make evacuation notices easier to disseminate.
-Although slightly different than Ocean City’s flood inundation zones, residents of and visitors to Maryland are encouraged to visit www.KnowYourZoneMd.com, where they can type in an address and quickly find out what zone, if any, their property is located in.

 How quickly will I need to evacuate?